 Submitted by the Evanston Police Department

-On Tuesday, Sept.
-27 at approximately 11:55 a.m.
-Evanston Police officers responded to the 2400 block of Nathaniel Avenue.
-Upon arrival officers spoke to the the victim, another U.S. Postal Service Carrier, who stated he was robbed by a single offender.
-The offender displayed a handgun, took the postal carrier’s “arrow keys” and struck the victim in the face with his fist.
-The offender then fled eastbound on foot.
+On Sept.
+27, at approximately 11:55 a.m.
+Evanston Police Officers responded to the 2400 block of Nathaniel Avenue.
+Upon arrival officers spoke to the victim, another U.S. Postal Service carrier, who stated he was robbed by a single offender.